Gurjaka/C-Programming-Language/readme.md

 ### Compile and Run a Program

 Navigate to the directory containing the program you want to run and compile it using:

+> Note: most programs are already compiled, and you only have to run them, this is for case when you've added your own program

 ```bash
 gcc program_name.c -o ./compiled/program_name